oconnellryan/oconnellryan.github.io/nba-ticket-pricing.md

 ### Modeling
 The following model predicts ticket prices for seats in the lower bowl:
 ![Image](/assets/nba/lb_model.png)
-The model backs up the key findings from the exploratory analysis:
+The model backs up the earlier findings regarding external game factors:
 - Better & large market opponents lead to higher prices
 - Prices are higher in games where Curry plays
 - Friday & Saturday games are the most expensive
 - Tickets get cheaper as an event approaches

+&nbsp;<br>

 Specific to lower bowl:
 - Sideline club tickets are much more expensive, while general 100 tickets are slightly more expensive than the Pepsi club
 - Tickets closer to the center of the court are much more expensive
 - Tickets prices drop around $6 when you go back in rows
 - Row 1 tickets are predicted $100 more espensive than  the seat behind them
 - Front row view seats are predicted $50 more than the seat behind them
+- Wheelchair areas are the cheapest seats in the lower bowl

+&nbsp;<br>

 A seperate model was created for the upper bowl:
 ![Image](/assets/nba/ub_model.png)
+Findings specific to upper bowl: